arve0/master/thesis.md

 scanning process and prepare the images for further analysis.

 The thesis are written with focus on two parts, namely automating the collection of images and correlating samples to clinical data.
-How this can be used in supervised machine learning will be briefly mentioned in the end.
-In total the method described should enable researchers to run experiments on large datasets of tissue microarrays in a structured and determined manner.
+In total the methods described should enable researchers to run experiments on large datasets of tissue microarrays in a determined manner.

 A reader of this text should be familiar with general physics.
 Matters that are specific to scanning microscopy and image processing will be described in the